by John Salt - Updated November 2024

 Single rotor collective pitch helicopters (full size and model) on the other hand without any electronic auto leveling help behave like that ball bearing if you flip the bowl upside down and now try to balance the ball bearing on the top curvature of the bowl."

 That is a pretty good analogy of how collective pitch birds behave in a hover.
 It is basically a balancing act on a domed bubble of high air-pressure.
-The second you stop making cyclic corrections to keep it on top of the air dome, the helicopter will start drifting away and accelerate fast in that direction; just as if the ball bearing on the outside of the bowl would start rolling off the top of the bowl down the sides the second you stop balancing it on the top of the bowl.
+The second you stop making cyclic corrections to keep it balanced on top of the bubble, the helicopter will start drifting away and accelerate fast; just as if the ball bearing on the outside of the bowl would start rolling off the top of the bowl down the sides the second you stop balancing it on the top of the bowl.

 Now, the control certainly isn't as extreme as that, but it's a